Terminator 3: Rise of the Machines: Plot

 Meanwhile, General Brewster is supervising the development of Skynet for Cyber Research Systems (CRS), which also develops autonomous weapons.
 The Chairman of the Joint Chiefs of Staff pressures him to activate Skynet to stop an anomalous computer virus from invading servers worldwide.
-General Brewster discovers too late that the virus was Skynet slowly becoming self-aware, and John and Kate arrive too late to stop it from being activated.
-The T-X fatally injures General Brewster and controls the CRS weaponized drones, which kill the employees.
-Before he dies, General Brewster gives Kate and John the location of what John believes is Skynet's system core.
+General Brewster fails to discover that the virus was Skynet becoming sentient, and John and Kate arrive too late to stop him from activating it.
+The T-X fatally injures General Brewster and controls the CRS weaponized T-1 and HK drones, which kill the employees.
+Before he dies, the general gives Kate and John the location of what John believes is Skynet's system core.
 The pair head for the tarmac to take General Brewster's single-engine plane to Crystal Peak, a facility built inside the Sierra Nevada.

 After a battle, the T-X severely damages the Terminator, reprogramming it to kill John, and pursues John and Kate through the CRS facility.
 When a particle accelerator is activated, it magnetically binds the T-X to the equipment.
 The still-conscious Terminator struggles to control its outer functions.
 As it prepares to kill John, he urges the Terminator to choose between its conflicting programming; it deliberately forces a shutdown of its corrupted system, enabling the pair's escape.
 Shortly after they leave, the Terminator's system reboots.
 Meanwhile, the T-X escapes the accelerator and resumes pursuit.

 After John and Kate reach Crystal Peak, the T-X arrives by helicopter.
-Before it can attack, the Terminator arrives in a second helicopter and crashes into and crushes the T-X. The T-X pulls itself from the wreckage, losing its legs, and attempts to drag itself inside the bunker to follow the pair.
-The Terminator holds the bunker door open long enough for the pair to lock them inside then uses its last hydrogen fuel cell to destroy both itself and the T-X.
+Before it can attack, the Terminator arrives in a second helicopter, crashing into and crushing the T-X. The T-X pulls itself from the wreckage and attempts to drag itself inside the bunker to follow the pair.
+The Terminator holds the bunker door open long enough for the pair to lock them inside, then uses its last hydrogen fuel cell to destroy both itself and the T-X.

-John and Kate discover that Crystal Peak is not Skynet's core, but rather a nuclear fallout shelter and command facility for government and military officials.
+John and Kate discover that Crystal Peak is not Skynet's core but rather a nuclear fallout shelter command facility for government and military officials.
 Having no core, Skynet has become a part of cyberspace after becoming self-aware.
-Judgment Day begins as Skynet fires nuclear missiles worldwide, starting a nuclear holocaust that kills billions.
-The pair begin receiving radio transmissions on the emergency equipment; John tentatively assumes command by answering radio calls, and they reluctantly accept their fate.
+Judgment Day begins as Skynet fires nuclear missiles worldwide, starting a nuclear holocaust.
+The pair begins to receive radio transmissions on the emergency radio equipment; John tentatively assumes command by answering radio calls to start fighting back against Skynet.